 The dynamic behavior of your machine may vary with different workpiece weights acting on the machine table.
 A change in the load has an influence on the friction forces, acceleration, holding torque and stick-slip friction of table axes.
-Option 143 LAC (Load Adaptive Control) and Cycle 239 ASCERTAIN THE LOAD enable the control to automatically ascertain and adapt the current mass moment of inertia of the load as well as the current friction forces, or to reset the feedforward and controller parameters.
+With option 143 LAC (Load Adaptive Control) and Cycle 239 ASCERTAIN THE LOAD, the control can automatically determine and adjust the current load mass, the current frictional forces and maximum axis acceleration, and reset the feedforward and controller parameters.
 In this way, you can optimally react to major load changes.
 The TNC performs a weighing procedure to ascertain the weight acting on the axes.
-In the weighing procedure, the axes move a specified distance-the machine tool builder defines the exact scope of axis movement.
+The axes traverse a specific path with this weighing procedure-the machine tool builder defines the precise movements.
 Before weighing, the axes are moved to a position, if required, where there is no danger of collision during the weighing procedure.
 This safe position is defined by the machine tool builder.